joaofas/smart-farming-yield-dashboard/README.md

 # 🌾 Smart Farming - Crop Yield Dashboard

-This is my first Power BI dashboard, developed as a learning project focused on agricultural data analysis and data visualization.

 Power BI dashboard for crop yield analysis using smart farming sensor data.